SamukeloGift/Gemini-Agent/README.md

 So later on, if you ask something like “what language should I use for X?”, the model will already know you lean Python and tailor its response accordingly.

 This setup works, but yeah—it’s slower because I have to manually load the saved memory each time.
-Planning to optimize that eventually (when I feel like it).
+I’ll fix it when I’m not busy procrastinating other things.

 ---